MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 - **Crafting Goblin**: "Look at this piece!
 Finest craftsmanship in the region.
 Grumshar guides my hand."
 - **Concerned Goblin**: "Strange times indeed.
 Some of our kin have been acting... different.
 But we carry on."

+**Roll an Investigation Check** DC 15 - Get one of these.
+##### Torn Note Fragment 7

+"...beware of the flame.... the Mistress will not be happy if anymore captains are sent back to Gehenna..."

+##### Torn Note Fragment 8

+"... remember to stay out of the forge... last weeks accident cannot happen again... "

 **Key Descriptions**:
 - **Community and Complexity**: The players should get a sense that the goblins, while less sophisticated than humans, have a rich and complex society.
 They work together, argue, and support each other, showing a level of organization and community.
 - **Variety of Roles**: Highlight the different roles within the goblin society, from craftsmen to warriors to caregivers, showcasing that goblins are more than just monsters.
 - **Human-Like Qualities**: Despite their rough and often crude behavior, the goblins display emotions and actions similar to humans, such as pride in their work, care for their young, and a desire to protect their home.

+Perception Check :
+- Pass: Krag is definitely watching you closely as you walk around amongst his brothers and sisters.
+- Fail: Everything seems normal to you.
+Just hanging out in this goblin camp.
+#### Roll a Deception Check every few minutes.

-### Prestidigitation Fades
+#### Prestidigitation Fades

-As the spell's magic fades, your true forms begin to reappear.
+As the spell's magic fades, your true brands begin to reappear.
 The goblins around you murmur and glance at each other, their expressions a mix of curiosity and amusement.
 Krag Rock-Biter steps forward, a wry smile spreading across his face.
+He has been following you, keeping an eye on what you’re up to.

 "So, the illusion fades," he says, his voice echoing through the cavern.
 "But did you really think we believed you were goblins in flesh?
 No, it is not the skin that makes one goblin."